nairraghav/Introduction-To-Python/lessons/lesson02-python-basics/data-structures.md

 ```

 ## Tuple
 A `tuple` is very similar to a list except that it is immutable.
-Immutable means that it cannot be change.
+Immutable means that it cannot be changed.
 Once a `tuple`
-has it's items set, we are not able to modify them by index.
+has its items set, we are not able to modify them by index.
 Tuples are also very similar to lists when it comes to
 creating them.
 Let's take a look at how we can create a `tuple`!

 ```python